wandrille-hubert/Azure-DevOps-Extensions/README.md

 This repository contains various Azure DevOps\TFS Extension samples.

-# PowershellTask
+## PowershellTask

 Sample Build/Release Task extension that calls and runs a powershell script file directly.
+Contains its own ReadMe file.

-# PowershellTaskTypescript
+## PowershellTaskTypescript

 Sample Build/Release Task extension that calls and runs a powershell script from typescript.
+Contains its own ReadMe file.